yajatvishwakarma/backend/README.md

 # Backend | Atlas Madness Hackathon 2023 - Judgy | YOUR TRUSTED ALLY FOR HACKATHON JUDGING

 The backend code for the project can be found here [https://github.com/yajatvishwakarma/frontend](https://github.com/yajatvishwakarma/frontend)
+### GCP Products used in this project:
+1. VM instance To host backend of this project (34.88.60.251)
+2. Cloud DNS - To connect domain to VM instance
+3. VertexAI - LLM used throughout the project (view `agents` folder)

+### MongoDB Atlas instance has been used as database

 ## What is Judgy?